 How to find a good one

-In the bitcoin landscape only BetBTC and Fairlay offer betting through an API.
+In the crypto landscape only BetBTC and Fairlay offer betting through an API.
 The best way to get an betting app to work with a sportsbook’s API is to write one yourself or hire a coder to do it for you.
 If you go to the marketplace only consider a program that will give you a free trial or let you pay monthly subscription fees rather than lump sum payments.

-Stay well clear of companies that push market computer modeled betting software or trading tools and betting syndicates that say they will get you guaranteed profits.
+Stay well clear of companies that push market computer modeled betting software or trading tools, and betting syndicates that say they will get you guaranteed profits.
 These are scammers who prey on gullible people.
 You can read about some typical sports betting scams at the Australian government run scam watch website.